wangziqi2013/wangziqi2013.github.io/_posts/2019-12-03-level-hashing.markdown

 the upper level, which implies higher chance of conflicts compared with the upper level.
 A conflict in lower level buckets will trigger a hash table resize, which is relatively expensive.
 Giving priority to the upper level can increase the load factor of the hash table before the next resize, as reported by the paper.

+Searching operation is simple: We first probe the two upper level buckets to search for the key.
+If key is not found, we further probe the two bottom level buckets.
+Only two hash functions are computed and four buckets are searched in the worst case.

+When the table is resized, we first create an array of buckets whose size is double the current upper level size as a third level.
+Bucket k in the third level uses bucket floor(k / 2) as the overflow bucket, just like bucket k in the upper level uses bucket floor(k / 2) as overflow bucket.
+After creating the third level, all new inserts must only insert into the third level and the current upper level, while read operations must probe all three levels, checking a maximum of six buckets.
+In the meantime, the resizing thread rehashes all elements in the current lower level.
+It is guaranteed that rehashing will not cascade due to conflicts on the third and upper levels, since each bucket in the lower level is mapped to four buckets in the third level.
+After all elements in the lower level are rehashed, the current lower level is removed, and the previous upper level becomes the current lower level.